 I just looked at the directions on a box of mine.
 It clearly states to discard any remaining.
 My husband worked for a chemical company for over 30 years.
 He read the ingredients and said it is dangerous to keep around after it is mixed and it changes chemically after long exposures to air.
 Dump it out.

 You can save dye that has not been mixed with developer.
 I mix two different colors, so I always have some leftover.
 Once you mix with the developer, it must be thrown away.
 The way I read the question, the unmixed dye changed color, so that's why I advised her to throw it away.
-Hair dye has a shelf life of about a year.
-I got this information from the hairdresser who cuts my hair.
-She was kind enough to help me out with dying tips so I can do that at home.

 If only just the very top portion has darkened, say a tenth of the amount in the bottle, the color should still have most of its potency, and should give the same results.
 The darkening is caused by oxidation.
 The top layer of color is exposed to the air in the bottle.

 Use of this leftover color is safe (providing it hasn't been in contact with any developer), and again, should give the same results.
 In the salons where custom colors are mixed, there are thousands of half full bottles of color returned to the shelf every day.
 These may be used a month later on the same customer with the same results.